 Our rules have been updated and given their own forum.
 Go and look at them!
 They are nice, and there may be new ones that you didn't know about!
 Hooray for rules!
 Hooray for The System!
 Hooray for Conforming!

-[Star Wars: X-wing MG] Summer Online Vassal League Recruiting!
+[Star Wars: X-wing MG] New ships available today!!!!
+Join the Summer League whenever!

 X-wing is a tense, fast-paced game of tactical skirmishes which plays in ~90 minutes.